ezEngine/docs-src/pages/docs/input/input-config.md

 ## From the Editor

-*Editor > Project Settings > Input Configuration...* opens a dialog to configure the available input actions.
+*Project > Project Settings > Input Configuration...* opens a dialog to configure the available input actions.

 ![Input Configuration](../projects/media/editor-input-config.png)